midonet/midonet/docs/arp-table.md

 and notifies all the waiters.
 This is invoked by the Router when an ARP reply is received.

+### Processing of ARP packets

+Received ARP packets are not processed by the `ArpTable`, but by the RCU `Router`.
+However this processing usually results in calls to `arpTable.set()`.
+In particular, reception of the following packets will cause an `ArpTable` update, as long as the IP address of the sender falls within the network address of the ingress port of the RCU `Router`:

+- An ARP request addressed to the `Router` ingress port MAC and IP addresses.
+- An ARP reply addressed similarly.
+- A gratuitous ARP reply.

 ### Expiry of ARP cache entries

 Whenever the `ArpTable` sets an entry on the `ArpCache` it will schedule an expiry callback that will clean up the entry if it has not been refreshed.

+### ARP Cache updates performed in other ZooKeeper nodes

+The `ArpCache` (implemented inside `ClusterRouterManager`) is the object responsible for sending notifications from ZK (the `ReplicatedMap`) down to the `ArpTable`, which will then notify the waiters (RCU Routers doing a simulation) that are waiting for that particular MAC address.

 ## Potential race conditions / synchronization problems